UBags/CollaborationApp/README.md

 # 📅 Cortexa — Academic Life, Organized

 > **A feature-rich Android timetable & productivity app for students**, integrating Google Calendar, Google Tasks, multi-cloud storage, smart notifications, and a full academic management suite — all stored locally with Room and synced in the background.
+An app with notifications for students to **track Classes, Assignments, Notes, Exams, ToDo's, Actions, and Ad-hoc engagements with repetition**.
+Allows **multiple attachments, observations, activity breakdowns, etc. for each of these**.

+24000 lines of kotlin code and 9000 lines of xml's.

 ---